 The AFW units in Ring Of Red are examples of this trope — requiring a crew to load the main weapons, and additional infantry squads to provide support and cover fire.
 They also can only operate for very short periods before overheating, and visually are basically tanks with legs — many models take very obvious inspiration from WWII-era tanks.
 Crippling the legs is important; there are no less than four infantry techniques meant specifically to do just that, and an AFW's targeting computer is programmed to shoot the legs when allowed to calculate max accuracy.

 Iron Soldier for the Atari Jaguar has the player piloting a stolen Real Robot against the enemy's forces.

 Shogo: Mobile Armor Division, a PC FPS, made by the same people who made FEAR years later, was pretty much the closest thing to a Gundam FPS before they actually made a Gundam FPS.
 Completely deviating from series like MechWarrior, it featured multiple types of mecha, as well as on-foot sections, Critical Hits long before Team Fortress 2 popularized their use in FPS games, a story with Multiple Endings (complete with an Unknown Rival played for laughs), and it was an in Animesque style inspired by various mecha anime.
 Also, provided you have the right weapons, lots of Stuff Blowing Up.

 The Vital Suits in Lost Planet: Extreme Condition are fairly realistic, at least until the final battle.
-It would take years to even emulate the new Vital Suits in the sequel.
+Even the primitive "Rigs" in the Prequel would take years to emulate with our current technology.